omussell/grim/hugo/content/homelab/index.md

 ### Bazel / Gazelle

 With our dependencies being updated, we would also need to update the WORKSPACE file so that Bazel/Gazelle knows about them as well.
-Gazelle requires the location and git commit hash in order to pull down the correct dependencies, but this is laborious to perform manually.
+Gazelle requires the location and git commit hash in order to pull down the correct dependencies, but this is laborious to update manually.

 Thankfully, we can run a command to have gazelle pull in all of the dependencies from the `Gopkg.lock` file and update the WORKSPACE file automatically.
 Bazel will then pull in all of the dependencies correctly without any manual intervention.